ZC">

 02

 A global namespace.
 Sovereign, custodian-governed, commission-generating.
-A Middle Eastern nation-state in active conversations to hold the first national namespace.
+Presented in Middle Eastern government conversations as the model for a first national namespace.

 03